Automotive

 In general, positive trends in the automotive sector are supported by stable growth of the domestic economy, the continuous investment flow and an increasing automotive production capacity.
 If these factors continue to strengthen, they are likely to fuel the expansion of the Indonesian automotive industry.
 Looking further ahead at the development of the Indonesian car and car component market, several promising factors emerge as likely to drive the growth of the sector.

 First, the general macroeconomic fundamentals are favorable.
 There is strong overall economic growth and most future real GDP forecasts see a growth rate of 5-6% per year, confirming the positive trend that Indonesia has followed in the past.
 A second important factor relates to Indonesia’s current level of economic development.
 Having recently being upgraded to an upper middle-income economy, the Indonesian population has seen its share of increased GDP on consumer goods.
 Third, although Indonesia has experienced impressive economic growth rates, car ownership rates remain low.
-It is estimated that car penetration is still as low as 80 cars per 1000 people, compared to more than 800 per 1000 people in the US.
-This means that there is ample room for an expansion in car sales, likely to be buoyed by high-income consumers and easy access to credit.
+This means that there is ample room for an expansion in car sales, likely to be buoyed by high-income consumers and easier access to credit.
 The latter point is particularly important as 70% of all car purchases in Indonesia are made on credit.

 Lastly, Indonesia has the regional interconnectivity to develop into a production hub.
 On the one hand, it is close to the giant markets of India and China, both in terms of geographic positioning and economic ties.
 The recent massive investments made by car manufacturers in the country seem to be a step towards this goal.
 These investments are mainly due to strong domestic sales growth, which has already led many car makers to invest in local production.
 Consequently, this might motivate even more car component producers to invest in Indonesia in the future.
 Ultimately, this could lead to the development of a more complete and strong automotive supply chain in Indonesia, historically slanted towards final assembly of units from components or kits imported from abroad.
 If Indonesia succeeds in this endeavor, it could indeed turn into a regional car production hub.